 4. Don’t Put All Your Eggs in One Basket

 All too often, organizations try to keep everything in-house and under one roof.
 That tends to be inefficient because many of the business processes they’re managing internally aren’t the company’s specialty.
 They’re simply components of doing business.
 Moreover, when a facility is impacted by an unexpected event, all operations within that facility grind to a screeching halt.
-Diversification is a time-tested way to minimize risk, and business process outsourcing can be the vehicle that takes you there.
+Diversification is a time-tested way to minimize risk, and business process outsourcing is the vehicle that takes you there.

 Address COVID-19 and Be Prepared for the Future

 With more than three decades in business process outsourcing, DATAMARK has helped countless Fortune 500 companies, government agencies, and enterprise-level organizations prepare for issues like COVID-19 while running more efficient and profitable businesses.
-We do this by providing outsourced business services like:
+We do this with our outsourced business services: